 The hand is divided into many separate “compartments” or “deep spaces.”
 One or more of these can become infected even from a small puncture wound.
 An abscess can form in the muscle area at the base of the thumb (thenar space), the palm (deep palmar space), or the web spaces between the fingers.
 These infections can spread to other areas, even to the wrist and forearm.
 Urgent evaluation will include an exam by a physician and sometimes imaging and tests to determine the location of infection.
 Treatment will involve a combination of antibiotics, surgical drainage, and wound care.

 A painful, throbbing infection of the pulp of the fingertip is called a “felon” (see Figure 1).
 This closed space is separated into many small compartments, each of which fills with infection and pus.
-Felon can occur after gardening or other activities that involve sharp objects near the fingertip.
+A felon can occur after gardening, nail cutting, or other activities that involve sharp objects near the fingertip.
 Diabetics are often at high risk due to multiple finger sticks to check their blood sugar.
-Some felons will resolve with soaks and oral antibiotics, but many also need to be drained.
+Some felons will heal with soaks and oral antibiotics, but others may also need to be drained.
 If not treated early, destruction of the soft tissues and even bone can occur, leading to complications such as poor wound healing, stiffness, and pain.

-Herpetic whitlow is a viral hand infection, usually on the fingers, caused by a herpes virus.
+Herpetic whitlow is a viral infection of the hand, usually on the fingers, caused by a herpes virus.
 This is more commonly seen in healthcare workers whose hands are exposed to the saliva of patients carrying herpes.
-The condition, characterized by small, swollen, painful blood-tinged blisters, and sometimes numbness, is typically treated conservatively and usually resolves in several weeks without many long-term effects.
+The condition, characterized by small, swollen, painful, blood-tinged blisters, usually heals in several weeks without many long-term effects.
 Sometimes treatment includes the use of an antiviral medication.

-Tendons that bend the fingers run from wrist, through the palm, up the palm side of the fingers, and to the fingertips.
+Tendons that bend the fingers run from wrist through the palm and to the fingertips.
 At the base of the finger the flexor tendons enter a pulley system or sheath.
 If a small cut or puncture wound occurs in a finger, especially near a joint on the palm side, the canal that the flexor tendon runs through can get infected.
 Prompt treatment is recommended, as this infection can cause severe stiffness or even destroy and injure the tendon.
 The tendon may rupture or become adherent to the bone or sheath, limiting or eliminating its movement.
-A finger with a tendon sheath infection is swollen, red, and tender over the palm side of the finger, the finger often is slightly bent to relieve pressure and pain, and it is very painful to extend (see Figure 3).
+A finger with a tendon sheath infection is swollen, red, and tender over the palm side of the finger, the finger often is slightly bent to relieve pressure and pain, and it is very painful to straighten (see Figure 3).
 This infection usually requires that the patient be admitted to the hospital for IV antibiotics, and surgical drainage is often a part of the treatment.